Howe Farm accommodation summary

 Re-entering the main house beyond the kitchen is the beautiful traditional living room, it's a fabulous cosy space with a stone flagged floor, large wood-burning stove set into a limestone fireplace (an initial supply of logs will be privided for you), two comfy sofas and an armchair.
 It also boasts a large television with Freeview and a DVD player.
 It has wonderful rich coloured throws, cushions and a huge eastern inspired rug making this a perfect room for snuggling up and letting the firelight give the room an evening glow.
 The dining room lies just off the living room, yet another room with bags of character, this one has exposed beams in the wall showing off the skeleton of this beautifully aged house.
 It has a large dining table, a pretty fireplace, a wonderful carved wooden window seat and a stone sink in its back window.
 A relic from the days when an artist used this room as a studio.

 Venturing up the wooden corner staircase to the first floor you'll find the old hardwood floorboards throughout these rooms an absolute treat.
 Their undulations remind you that they have been walked upon and lovingly polished for literally hundreds of years.
 The first room you reach is the master bedroom.
 This has a king size brass bed frame, a large wardrobe, a stunning view from its small paned window and a magical wooden panelled wall.
 Also at the top of the stairs is the landing room, every nook and cranny of it showcasing its history.
 It's such a perfect room to curl up with some cushions and enjoy a book.
 I'd be inclined to transport myself back with some of the Brontes as the surroundings are so wonderfully apt!
 Onwards to the second king size bedroom, yet another wonderful room with exposed beams, wonky floors and a window seat for sitting and staring from in the manner of a romantic hero or heroine!
 The third bedroom is a twin room with substantial wooden sleigh beds, it has a dresser as storage and a view out onto the gardens.
 The final room on this floor is the cosy wood panelled bathroom.
 While this cottage doesn't have a shower its bath is a wonderful place to soak away tired muscles after busy Lake District days, you can even enjoy the view of the changing skies rolling past from the traditional window as you relax.
+The owner has also provided handheld shower attachments for visitors to use.

 Outside to the enchanting gardens where you will find a multitude of places to enjoy the stunning view as well as quiet corners to gather your thoughts or read a book.
 There's even evidence of the cottage's artistic heritage in the form of a beautiful outdoor sculpture called "La Source", you could pour a glass of wine and join her in taking in the magnificent panorama stretching from the high fells inland to Morecambe Bay in the distance.
 Why not wander through the orchard if you are lucky enough to be there in damson season and pick some of the these famous Lyth Valley fruits?
 Or pluck an apple from one of the trees to enjoy as you stroll around enjoying the tranquility or watching the children cartwheel and tumble about on the lovely sloping lawns.

-Please note the garden is quite vast and beautiful, it comprises of lawn, an orchard and at certain times of the year a wild flower section!
-If you do have little ones with you they do need to be supervised in the garden, there is a pond in a lower section of the garden just off where the parking area is and some steep drops in other areas.
+Please note the garden is quite vast and beautiful.
+It comprises of lawn, an orchard and, at certain times of the year, a wild flower section!
+If you do have little ones with you they do need to be supervised in the garden.
+There is a pond in a lower section of the garden, just off where the parking area is, and some steep drops in other areas.